lennysgarage/letterboxd-scraper/README.md

 # letterboxd-scraper

-Download watchlist or public list of a given letterboxd user
+Download a csv file of a letterboxd watchlist or public list

 ## Usage
 - Clone repo